 Diagonal Knee – The diagonal knee comes from a diagonal and does not come straight at a target.
 The target for the diagonal knees is usually towards the side of an opponent.
 Diagonal knees are one of the most common knees that are used in Muay Thai.

 Side Knee – Side knees are performed in the clinch position and generally used to score points in a fight.
 The target is the side of the ribs of the opponent.
 If an opponent is much taller than you can use a flying knee to attack the legs of your opponent.
 Striking the legs of your opponent with your knees is a great way to weaken is legs for the fight.

-Horizontal Elbow – The horizontal elbow is an elbow that is throw horizontally at an opponent.
+Horizontal Elbow – The horizontal elbow is an elbow that is thrown horizontally at an opponent.
 The strike is usually aimed at the lower jaw or the chin of an elbow.
 If the elbow lands, it will usually have devastating effect because of the momentum behind the elbow.
-Another target you can aim for is the side of your opponents head in the temple area.
+Another target you can aim for is the side of your opponent’s head in the temple area.

 Check out our Guide to the Horizontal Elbow

 Uppercut Elbow – The Uppercut elbow is an elbow technique that is used to penetrate the high guard of an opponent.
 Unlike the horizontal elbow which can easily be blocked by an opponent’s guard, the uppercut elbow is a technique that is designed to pierce right down the middle of a guard.